aantron/ocaml.org/data/planet/camlcity/wasicaml-translate-ocaml-code-to-webassembly.md

   respect - only that the native stack of the operating system can be used for storing values because it resides in memory.
 The details are different, though.
-When a value is moved temporarily to the stack, this is usually called &quot;register spilling&quot;, and this is done because (1) there is only a limited amount of registers, but another register is needed, or (2) you don't know which register remains untouched when you call a function, or (3) you call some code that
+When a value is moved temporarily to the stack, this is usually called "register spilling", and this is done because (1) there is only a limited amount of registers, but another register is needed, or (2) you don't know which register remains untouched when you call a function, or (3) you call some code that